CasterShade/LLM/Readme.md

 - Required hardware specifications for running different model sizes efficiently.
 - A breakdown of CPU, RAM, GPU, and storage requirements.
 - Power consumption details for each suggested setup.
-- Recommendations within your budget range ($500–$2000) for an initial build that can be scaled over time.
+- Recommendations within a budget range ($500–$2000) for an initial build that can be scaled over time.

 # Model Size Requirements (VRAM, RAM, Storage) for LLMs